How to visit Dry Tortugas National Park

 - East Key

 The only three islands open to the public are Garden Key, Bush Key, and Loggerhead Key.
 Bush Key is only open for a few months each year.
-The rest of the islands contain bird nesting sites.
-Therefore, no one is allowed in these areas of the park.
+The rest of the islands contain bird nesting sites, and no one is allowed in these areas of the park.

 When is the Best Time to Visit Dry Tortugas National Park?

 Windy conditions are possible from November through April.
-The wind can create large swells in the water.
-As a result, it can be impossible to enter the water for swimming, snorkeling, or kayaking.
+The wind can create large swells in the water and as a result, it can be impossible to enter the water for swimming, snorkeling, or kayaking.

 How to visit Dry Tortugas National Park

-Unfortunately, you cannot drive to Dry Tortugas National Park, and there is no road trip off the coast of Key West.
-The only way to reach this beautiful area far off the gulf coast of Florida is to take a ferry ride or seaplane.
-Both the seaplane and ferry leave from Key West.
-Planes will leave from Key West Airport.
+Unfortunately, you cannot drive to Dry Tortugas National Park, as the road ends at Key West.
+The only way to reach it is to take a ferry ride or seaplane; both leave from Key West.

-If you have your own private boat, you’ll need a boating permit, but we won’t go into that in detail today.
+You’ll need a boating permit if you have a private boat, but we won’t go into that in detail today.
 However, if that is your situation, check out the National Park Service FAQ to learn more.

 It is best to book your passage well in advance as the seats fill up quickly each day.
-The most popular way to visit the remote island chain is the Dry Tortugas Ferry.
-We recommend a full day trip.
+The Dry Tortugas Ferry is the most popular way to visit the remote island chain.

 Ferry to Dry Tortugas National Park